by Anne Richardson

-A: Once upon a time there was a decaying blue collar town one thousand miles from Hollywood which produced artists who changed American culture.
+A: Once upon a time there was a decaying blue collar town one thousand miles from Hollywood, and two thousand miles from New York, which produced artists who changed American culture.
 What happened?
 Where did Portland’s film, animation, and print cartooning artist-entrepreneurs come from?
 Pursuing a deeper understanding of this strand of our regional identity illuminates American history and culture, not just our own.

 Q: Who are your colleagues?